Stan: new shows and films streaming this week | ScreenHub Australia - Film & Television Jobs, News, Reviews & Screen Industry Data

 New to Stan

 Series.
-Follows Roman Compte (Danny Pino), a Cuban exile and general manager of the Mutiny Hotel, in the glamorous epicentre of the Miami cocaine scene of late ‘70s and early ‘80s.
+Hotel Cocaine follows Roman Compte (Danny Pino), a Cuban exile and general manager of the Mutiny Hotel, in the glamorous epicentre of the Miami cocaine scene of late ‘70s and early ‘80s.
 At the centre of it all was Compte, who was doing his best to keep it all going and fulfil his own American Dream.

 Exposure (20 June)